shannonzoch/FIPsGPOincrementalTest.ps1/README.md

 ### `Apply_Local_TLS_Security_Policy.ps1`

 **Purpose**
 A complete single-run script for non-domain-joined workstations that applies all strong-cryptography settings in one unattended pass: FIPS disablement, protocol configuration, cipher hardening, hash configuration, key exchange settings, .NET strong crypto for all framework versions and bitness paths, and cipher suite order.
-Uses `secedit` in addition to direct registry writes so all changes are reflected correctly in `secpol.msc` and survive subsequent policy refreshes.
-Prints a numbered progress section for each of the nine setting areas as it runs.
-Prompts for a reboot at the end with a 10-second countdown.
-Requires an elevated PowerShell session on the workstation.
+Uses `secedit` in addition to direct registry writes so all changes are reflected correctly in `secpol.msc` and survive subsequent policy refreshes. **Note:** this script pre-dates the discovery of the SHA256 and PKCS incompatibilities and includes those settings.
+Use `Local_Policy_Set_noFips.ps1` instead if the SOUR workstation software must remain functional.

 **User Guide**
 1. Confirm the workstation is standalone (not domain-joined).
 For domain-joined workstations use the DC scripts instead.